EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 ### Voltage Sources

 A last point to call out is the small component on the far-left (U5).
 It takes the voltage from USB and provides the stable 4.0V that **“Anna”** uses for positive machine value.
 The other machine values (zero and negative unit), are pared from the 4.0V using carefully selected resistor values arranged as voltage dividers.

+## TODO

+• The holes that receive the ESP32 Dev Board on the PCB are still a little tight.
+Open them up to the next drill size.

+• I'm not a fan of the super-tiny SMD resistors.
+Perhaps move up to the next SMD resistor size.